beautiful, berm house unique design for bush fire security

 There are many things that you can do to design your home in a bushfire area.
 The first thing to understand is bushfire behaviour.
 Secondly, bushfires like the Black Saturday bushfires are not normal bushfire behaviour.
 The Black Saturday bushfires were a firestorm.

 So having an understanding of your home site landscape and topography is what to look at first.
 Why?
 A fire will move faster uphill than across flat ground or downhill.
 The CSIRO has even looked at the speed or the rate of forwarding spread.
 You can read more about this at bushfire behaviour.
 Mind you a typical Australian bushfire scene is referred to as an inferno which puts everything in perspective.

 Keeping vegetation removed from around your house is the next step in protecting your home from bushfire attack.
 The grass is quick to burn.
 And will burn early in a bushfire.
 Branches, twigs and leaves all add to the fuel load and will give off more heat.
 Dry tree bark can carry the fire to treetops.
 The Country Fire Authority (CFA) describes the elements of a bushfire.
 And explain how to prepare in their How Fire Behaves article.

 3. Your House Design

 Embers are the most common way for a house to burn down.
 So the shape of your home can determine if your house will burn down in a bushfire.
-If you have indentations in the facade.
+Suppose you have indentations in the facade.
 Or if the external walls of your home step in and out.
 Of if you have a complicated house plan.
-Where there are areas where embers blow into these areas can accumulate.
+Where there are areas where embers blow into, these areas can accumulate.
 And during a bushfire, it may be in these areas of your home that first catch fire.
 And how your house ultimately burns down.